Green Lease Forum

-HR&A brought together a diversity of New York City industry leaders to develop strategies for greater energy efficiency in commercial office buildings at a Green Lease Forum.
+HR&A brought together a diverse array of New York City industry leaders to develop strategies that resulted in creation of the nation’s first true green commercial lease.

 The cost and benefits of energy efficiency investments in commercial office buildings are distributed unequally between owners and tenants.
 Landlords responsible for making capital investments in base building systems are unable to pass costs along to tenants, and tenants disproportionately enjoy the benefits of such investments.
 A similar split incentive may occur in tenanted spaces where landlords select equipment but tenants are responsible for operating costs, and/or where metering arrangements do not permit tenants to monitor their own usage.
 This misalignment of incentives hampers efforts to encourage green policies in commercial buildings.

-HR&A addressed the split incentives between commercial building owners and tenants by examining the opportunity to green leases.
+HR&A addressed the split incentives between commercial building owners and tenants by guiding the creation of a forum to examine the opportunity for green leases.

-With principal funding from the New York State Energy Research and Development Authority (NYSERDA) and guidance from HR&A, in 2008 the Natural Resources Defense Council (NRDC) convened a group of 50 individuals representing New York City’s leading real estate owners, major tenants, environmental advocacy groups, and commercial leasing and building systems professionals.
+With principal funding from the New York State Energy Research and Development Authority (NYSERDA) and program design and implementation led by HR&A, in 2008 the Natural Resources Defense Council (NRDC) convened a group of 50 individuals representing New York City’s leading real estate owners, major tenants, environmental advocacy groups, and commercial leasing and building systems professionals.
 NRDC asked HR&A to staff the group and lead its deliberations.

 - Landlords should operate buildings and tenants should operate their premises as efficiently as is feasible;